-5.9 Applicants must comply with the Licensing Act 2003's regulations when advertising their applications for a Premises Licence, Club Premises Certificate or Variation by displaying a blue notice for 28 days on the exterior of the premises in clear view of the passing public and placing an advertisement in the legal section of a local newspaper (Worthing Herald or The Argus).
-If advertising irregularities are found the advertising period may, at the discretion of the Senior Licensing Officer, be re-started or extended.

-5.10 Details of all new applications, variations and reviews are detailed on the council's website together with scheduled hearing dates and the results of each application.
+- 5.9 Applicants must comply with the Licensing Act 2003's regulations when advertising their applications for a Premises Licence, Club Premises Certificate or Variation by displaying a prescribed blue notice for 28 days on the exterior of the premises in clear view of the passing public and placing an advertisement in the legal section of a local newspaper (Worthing Herald or The Argus).
+If advertising irregularities are found the advertising period may, at the discretion of the Senior Licensing Officer, be re-started or extended. - 5.10 All new applications, variation applications and applications to review Premises Licences or Club Premises Certificates are detailed on the Councils' website together with scheduled hearing dates and the results of each application.